Marco Arana: Biography

-Marco Arana is the son of two teachers and the second of four siblings.
+Arana was born on October 20, 1962, in Cajamarca, to two teachers and the second of four siblings.
 His mother, Alcina Zegarra, a native of Pataz in La Libertad, was a teacher in a mining camp; and his father, César Arana, was born in Cajamarca where he worked as a teacher in the rural area.

 He studied primary education at the Marist Brothers school in Cajamarca and secondary school at the Antonio Guillermo Urrelo Experimental School.
 From a very young age he participated in the Christian youth communities, developing social work activities.

 In 1979, at the age of 17, he entered the San José de Cajamarca Major Seminary and, in turn, began his sociology studies at the National University of Cajamarca, specializing in the area of rural development.
 He also took philosophy courses.

 In 1985, he arrived in Lima to continue his seminary studies and in 1989 he finished his theology studies at the Juan XXIII Superior Institute of Theological Studies.
 During this period he settled in the district of San Juan de Lurigancho and in 1990 he was finally ordained a diocesan priest.

 In 1994, he had the opportunity to travel to Rome to study theology at the Pontifical Gregorian University, from which he graduated with honors.

 He completed a master's degree in Sociology (1997-1998) specializing in Management and Public Policy at the Pontifical Catholic University of Peru thanks to a scholarship from the Belgian Interuniversity Council.
 His thesis was the first in Peru on socio-environmental conflicts, which allowed him to graduate with honors again.

 The following year (1999) he followed a diploma on water and sanitation at the Faculty of Engineering of the National University of Cajamarca.

-In 2002 he traveled to the United States to complement his academic training with a diploma in Social Management from the Inter-American Institute for Social Development in Washington.
+In 2002, he traveled to the United States to complement his academic training with a diploma in Social Management from the Inter-American Institute for Social Development in Washington.